-If you accidentally try to leave the layout without saving, Standalone VGA Grid reminds you to save before leaving.
+If you leave the layout without saving, Standalone VGA Grid reminds you to save before leaving.
+Ensure that your brwoser settings allow for the Standalone VGA Grid Admin panel to create pop-up boxes.

 Ready to make some layouts of your own?
 Try these topics: